Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: EMPIRICAL SPECIFICATION AND RESULTS

-In particular, we consider a hypothetical subsidy rule, where those with wealth less than $\tau$ are eligible to get the bednet for $50$ KSh ($90$\% subsidy), whereas those with wealth larger than $\tau$ get it for the price of $250$ KSh ($50$\% subsidy).
-Based on our logit coefficients, we plot the predicted aggregate take-up of bednets corresponding to different income thresholds $\tau$.
-In Figure 1, for each threshold $\tau$, we plot the fraction of households eligible for subsidy on the horizontal axis, and the predicted fraction choosing the bednet on the vertical axis, based on coefficients obtained by including (solid) and excluding (small dash) the spillover effect.
-The 45 degree line (large dash) showing the fraction eligible for the subsidy is also plotted in the same figure for comparison.
+Next, we consider a hypothetical subsidy rule, where those with wealth less than $\tau$ are eligible to get the bednet for $50$ KSh ($83$\% subsidy), whereas those with wealth larger than $\tau$ get it for the price of $250$ KSh ($17$\% subsidy).
+Based on our preferred CRE probit model (which is used for all subsequent results, unless mentioned otherwise), we plot the predicted aggregate take-up of bednets corresponding to different income thresholds $\tau$.
+In Figure 1, for each threshold $\tau$, we plot the fraction of households eligible for a subsidy on the horizontal axis, and the predicted fraction choosing the bednet on the vertical axis, based on coefficients obtained by including (solid) and excluding (small dash) the spillover effect.
+The 45 degree line (large dash), showing the fraction eligible for the subsidy, is also plotted in the same figure for comparison.